total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Using what you've learned so far, your task is to update the `AllPrograms` type to use an indexed access type to create a union of all the values from the `programModeEnumMap` object.

+<Exercise
+  title="Exercise 5: Extract a Union of All Values" filePath="/src/040-deriving-types-from-values/137-pass-keyof-into-an-indexed-access-type.problem.ts"
+/>

 ### Exercise 6: Create a Union from an `as const` Array

 Here's an array of `programModes` wrapped in an `as const`: